Passport to English Logo

 If I could speak English perfectly,

-We can use could, might, and may to make speculations.
+Could, might, and may can be used to make speculations.

 She could be a famous singer.